 The goals of any intervention would be to make it harder for both coordinated and emergent misinformation to spread through end-to-end encrypted networks in ways that cause significant and lasting harm.

 India and other countries purportedly want to “address misinformation” by forcing tech companies to break encryption to trace messages and prosecute people.
 We believe that will cause significant harm, as it leads to less privacy and security for users and potentially weaponization by governments.

-Instead, we are propose the client-side context approach because it satisfies two core principles:
+Instead, we are propose the on-device context approach because it satisfies two core principles: